iTwin/itwinjs-core/docs/learning/ui/core/index.md

 * [Expandable](./Expandable.md) - Components for working with a ExpandableBlock or ExpandableList.
 * [Form](./Form.md) - Components used to create a Form using supplied properties to specify fields.
 * [Icon](./Icon.md) - Components that render icons when given an icon name or SVG source or path.
-* [Inputs](./Inputs.md) - Components for working with input controls, such as Input, Radio, Checkbox, Select, Slider and Toggle.
+* [Inputs](./Inputs.md) - Components for working with input controls, such as Input, IconInput, NumericInput and Textarea.
 * [Loading](./Loading.md) - Components for working with Loading spinner and progress indicator.
 * [Popup](./Popup.md) - Components for working with a Popup.
 * [RadialMenu](./RadialMenu.md) - Components for working with a RadialMenu.